Bungarus suzhenae

-In 2001, famous herpetologist Joseph B. Slowinski died from a snakebite, which was thought to be by an immature black-and-white banded krait, while leading an expedition team in northern Myanmar.
+In 2001, famous herpetologist Joseph B. Slowinski died from a snakebite of this species, which was initially thought to be by an immature black-and-white banded krait, while leading an expedition team in northern Myanmar.
 The krait was identified as a new species of snake, following an examination of samples collected between 2016 and 2019 from Yingjiang County, Yunnan Province, China.
-This species is very dangerous, since kraits are lethal, so understanding them is vital in saving human lives.
+This species is very dangerous, since kraits are potentially lethal, so understanding them is vital in saving human lives.